Skip to content

 automatic

-Automatically selects the most appropriate simulation method based on the properties of the quantum circuit being simulated.
-Qiskit Aer analyzes the circuit gates, qubit count, and noise model to determine the best backend.
+Selects the best simulation method based on the circuit and noise model.
+Qiskit Aer analyzes the circuit gates, qubit count, and noise model to determine the appropriate backend.
+Falls back to statevector for general circuits.

 • GPU Support: Partial (depends on selected method)